Beet Green

 Health Benefits

-- Exceptionally high in vitamin K, supporting bone health and blood clotting
+- Exceptionally high in vitamin K, which supports bone health and blood clotting mechanisms

-- Excellent source of folate, crucial for cell division and DNA synthesis
+- Excellent source of folate for DNA synthesis and cell division, particularly beneficial for pregnant individuals

 Buying Guide